-- Regimens should consist of at least 4 drugs to which the organism is likely to be susceptible for the duration of therapy, with possible addition of a 5th drug for the first few months of therapy in cases with severe or multi-bacillary.
-Using more than 5 drugs adds to the toxicity without necessarily improving treatment efficacy, if Group A and B drugs and/or delamanid are used; - Regimen construction should prioritize the WHO Group A and B drugs, as well as delamanid in children aged more than 3 years of age (see Figure 2).
-PAS is an alternative drug to use in children instead of injectable agents or in instances where the new drugs are not yet available, although its association with worse outcomes in adults should be considered - The WHO recommends bedaquiline for the treatment of children aged 6 years and above and the use of delamanid for the treatment of children aged 3 years and above.
-These newer drugs, bedaquiline and delamanid, have not been studied extensively in very young children, therefore, designing regimens for these children can be tricky.
+- Regimen construction should prioritize the WHO Group A and B drugs, as well as delamanid. - The WHO now recommends bedaquiline and delamanid for children of all ages.
 Although regimens will need to be designed for each individual patient-taking into account unique resistance patterns and toxicity risks, Figure 3 can be used to guide the design of treatment regimens for children with MDR-TB.
 It should be noted that although licensing for both delamanid and bedaquiline is usually for six months, there are no known safety concerns with using these drugs for longer than six months (although data are limited).
 Some children may benefit from using these drugs for the full duration of their therapy.
 Furthermore, there are limited data on the use of bedaquiline and delamanid in combination-although existing data suggest the combination of the two medications does not result in any increase in adverse events.
-In children with fluoroquinolone resistance or in whom there are limited treatment options, extension and combination of bedaquiline and/or delamanid could be considered on a patient-by-patient basis with careful monitoring.
-More data on the use of bedaquiline and delamanid in children are expected in the coming years and will be used to further refine these management principles. - Although linezolid is a Group A drug with proven effectiveness, its use has been associated with frequent toxicity.
-Toxicity is duration dependent and although use throughout treatment is likely to improve efficacy, adverse events may limit the duration of use to the first few months - Amoxicillin-Clavulanic acid should be administered with every dose of imipenemcilastatin or meropenem to aid its efficacy.
-It should not be counted as an additional medicine or used as a separate agent - Pyrazinamide should only be used if there is demonstrated susceptibility - The composition of MDR-TB treatment regimens is largely the same in children living with HIV.
-Efavirenz should be avoided in children who need bedaquiline for the duration of their bedaquiline treatment, as efavirenz lowers the concentrations of bedaquiline. - The duration of therapy in children should depend upon the site and severity of disease: children with non-severe disease can be treated for 9 to 12 months while children with severe disease will require 12-18 months of therapy depending on their clinical progress (see Figure 4).
-Of note, the 2018 WHO recommendations define severe disease as follows: "In children <15 years, severe disease is usually defined by the presence of cavities or bilateral disease on chest radiography or extrapulmonary forms of disease other than lymphadenopathy (peripheral nodes or isolated mediastinal mass without compression).
-In children the occurrence of advanced malnutrition (defined by syndrome or by metrics) or advanced immunosuppression or positive TB bacteriology (smear, Xpert MTB/RIF, culture) may also be considered when determining treatment duration.
+In children with fluoroquinolone resistance or in whom there are limited treatment options, extension and combination of bedaquiline and/or delamanid could be considered on a patient-by-patient basis with careful monitoring. - Although linezolid is a Group A drug with proven effectiveness, its use has been associated with frequent toxicity.
+Toxicity is duration dependent and although use throughout treatment is likely to improve efficacy, adverse events may limit the duration of use to the first few months.
+In children with minimal disease, linezolid could be omitted from the treatment regimen if there is no documentation of or risk for fluoroquinolone resistance and if a four-drug regimen using Group A and B drugs and/or delamanid can be constructed.
+Some programs give linezolid for eight weeks since the risk of neurologic adverse events is higher after eight weeks.
+In children with severe disease and in those with documented or possible fluoroquinolone resistance, linezolid should be given and the child monitored closely for bone marrow toxicity, optic neuritis and peripheral neuropathy. - Amoxicillin-Clavulanic acid should be administered with every dose of imipenemcilastatin or meropenem to aid its efficacy.
+It should not be counted as a drug in the MDR-TB treatment regimen or used without a carbapenem in the treatment of MDR-TB. - Pyrazinamide should only be used if there is demonstrated susceptibility - The composition of MDR-TB treatment regimens is largely the same in children living with HIV.
+As with adults, there is evidence supporting the use of the integrase inhibitors and these medications (i.e. dolutegravir, raltegravir) should form part of the backbone HIV therapy for children as well.
+Efavirenz should be avoided in children who need bedaquiline for the duration of their bedaquiline treatment, as efavirenz lowers the concentrations of bedaquiline. - The duration of therapy in children should depend upon the site and severity of disease: children with non-severe disease can be treated for 6 to 9 months while children with severe disease will require 9 to 12 months of therapy depending on their clinical progress (see Figure 4).
+Of note, the 2018 WHO recommendations define severe disease as follows: "In children <15 years, severe disease is usually defined by the presence of cavities or bilateral disease on chest radiography or extrapulmonary forms of disease other than lymphadenopathy (peripheral nodes or isolated mediastinal mass without compression)."
+In children the occurrence of advanced malnutrition (defined by syndrome or by metrics) or advanced immunosuppression or positive